KeyanSong/431-2018/slides/class03/README.md

 With the R Markdown file, and a detailed explanation of the problem you see, we can often solve the problem in an email.
 Without the R Markdown file, we can rarely do anything except ask more questions.

+3. When you get a response from one of us on **431-help at case dot edu** you'll notice we REPLY ALL so that all of the TAs (and Dr. Love) can see the result.
+If you need to respond, please fight your usual urge and **REPLY ALL** as well so that we can all still help.
+You want to be sure that `431-help at case dot edu` is in the list of recipients of each of your emails, even though replies will come from individuals.

 ### Teaching Assistant Office Hours

 Teaching Assistant Office Hours are held in WG-56 (Computing Lab) or WG-67 (Student Lounge) on the ground floor of the Wood building, so be sure to look in both places.
 TA office hours started this morning, and continue Wednesday at noon.

 - You'll find the complete schedule on the bottom of the [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md), and remember to contact us at **431-help at case dot edu** if you have questions at other times.

+### Datacamp

+Thanks to the roughly 70% of you who've now signed up for our class on Datacamp.
+Please let us know if you have any questions.
+For suggested courses, please [visit the Datacamp section of the Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html), and if you've found any courses particularly useful, we'd love to hear about it.

 ## One Last Thing